Training & Qualifications

 Unique Service Offerings

-She is passionate about concussion management & brain health.
-Maddy works collaboratively with her clients’ physicians to help clients manage their concussion symptoms and facilitate their return to sport, work, and everyday life.
+- She works collaboratively with her clients’ physicians to help clients manage their concussion symptoms and facilitate their return to sport, work, and everyday life.

 Commitment to the Community